Walter Cronkite: Kennedy's assassination

-Just before the bulletin cut out, a CBS News staffer was heard saying "Connally too," apparently having just heard the news that Texas Governor John Connally had also been shot while riding in the presidential limousine with his wife Nellie and Mr. and Mrs. Kennedy.
+Just before the bulletin cut out, a CBS News staffer was heard saying "Connally too," apparently having just heard the news that Texas Governor John Connally had also been shot while riding in the presidential limousine with his wife Nellie and President and Mrs. Kennedy.

 CBS then rejoined the telecast of ATWT during a commercial break, which was followed by show announcer Dan McCullough's usual fee plug for the first half of the program and the network's 1:45 pm station identification break.
 Just before the second half of ATWT was to begin, the network broke in with the bumper slide a second time.
-In this bulletin Cronkite reported in greater detail about the assassination attempt on the President, while also breaking the news of Governor Connally's shooting:
+In this bulletin Cronkite reported in greater detail about the assassination attempt on the president, while also breaking the news of Governor Connally's shooting: